alexbinary/wcjs-precise-timing/README.md

 # wcjs-time-callback

-> Node.js module to attach callbacks to specific time in a WebChimera playback with high accuracy.
+> Node.js module to attach callbacks to specific time in a WebChimera playback.

 This module makes smart use of the events provided by WebChimera and combine them with native javascript timeouts to trigger callbacks at very specific times.